harrymkt/zluinav/content/docs/blocks.md

 * `nav`: navigation.
 This block contains the title called main menu.
 Rebase the block if you want to modify
 * `content`: the content itself.
 * `footer`: use after the content.
 * `extrafoot`: an extra footer.
 This block is useful to insert JS scripts if they need to be inserted at the bottom of the footer, like copy.js.
+Therefore, calling {{/*super()*/}} is advised, should you rebase.